Cooperating Raleigh Colleges

 - Be enrolled in a degree-seeking program at Wake Tech

 Complete the CRC Application and email it to [email protected].
-Your application will then be forwarded to an academic advisor, dean and registrar’s office for approval.
+Your application will then be forwarded to an academic advisor, a division dean and the Registrar's Office for approval.
 Once approved, your application will be sent to the institution – you do not have to go to the other institution to register.
 All communication about your application will go to the email indicated on your CRC application.

-You may take up to two CRC courses per semester during fall and spring semesters – if you are enrolled full time (at least 9 semester hours).
+You may take up to two CRC courses per semester during Fall and Spring semesters, if you are enrolled full time – at least 9 credit hours.

 - Registering for a course at a CRC institution will not affect your financial aid at Wake Tech.
 You will not receive any additional financial aid for CRC courses.

-- Complete the CRC Application with the help of the Registrar’s Office at your institution; your Registrar’s Office will then forward the CRC paperwork to the Registrar’s office at Wake Tech.
-You will be notified via email.
-You cannot complete the CRC request via the internet.
+- Complete the CRC application form with the help of the Registrar's Office at your home institution and submit it there, not to Wake Tech.
+Your institution will then forward your CRC application to the Registrar's Office at Wake Tech.
+You will be notified via email of any updates regarding your CRC application.

-Note: If there are prerequisite requirements for your courses, you will need to send a copy of your unofficial transcript to the CRC liaison at [email protected].
+- If there are prerequisite requirements for your courses, you will need to send a copy of your unofficial transcript to [email protected].
 You will not be registered until prerequisites are approved.

-Please download the CRC Registration Checklist for Visiting Students above for step-by-step instructions to assist you with signing up for CRC at Wake Tech.
+- Download the CRC registration checklist for visiting students (link is above) for step-by-step instructions to assist you with signing up for CRC at Wake Tech.

-You must contact the registrar’s office at your institution.
-The registrar’s office will ask Wake Tech to remove your name from the course roster.
+You must contact the Registrar's Office at your home institution.
+They will ask Wake Tech to remove your name from the course roster.
 Please do not withdraw from the course.